agregory999/windstream-oss/FSS-BACKUP.md

 Most helpful, before running for real, add `--dryrun` to have it print what it would do, while doing nothing.

 To change the Backup type to Full and do a weekly or monthly, add `--type weekly` or `--type monthly`.
 In these cases, a full backups is created of the File System in the object store.
+Both weekly and monthly imply a daily backup as well, so they are used in lieu of daily.

 Example with weekly backup of single File System, verbose mode:
 ```bash